Magnetic fields in galactic environments probed by Fast Radio Bursts: Data sample

 Furthermore, we obtain photometric information on identified foreground galaxies by querying publicly available imaging surveys including the Dark Energy Survey \citep[\texttt{DES};][]{abbott2021}, the DECam Local Volume Exploration survey \citep[\texttt{DELVE};][]{dw2022}, and the the Panoramic Survey Telescope and Rapid Response System \citep[\texttt{Pan-STARRS};][]{chambers2016}.
-For \texttt{MUSE} sources without data in existing public imaging surveys, we construct synthetic photometry adopting \texttt{SDSS} $g$, $r$, and $i$ filters, but manually setting the transmission to zero beyond the MUSE wavelength range of $4800-9300{\rm \AA}$.
+For \texttt{MUSE} sources without data in existing public imaging surveys, we constructed synthetic photometry adopting \texttt{SDSS} $g$, $r$, and $i$ filters, but manually setting the transmission to zero beyond the MUSE wavelength range of $4800-9300{\rm \AA}$.
 Additionally, we set the transmission to zero in the $5800-5960{\rm \AA}$ wavelength window in order to account for the blocking filter used to avoid the light from the laser guide stars.
-This photometric information is then used to estimate the corresponding stellar masses of identified galaxies via spectral energy distribution (SED) fitting.
-For this purpose, we adopt the publicly available SED fitting algorithm \texttt{CIGALE}~\citep{boquien2019} with the initialization parameters previously used by \citet{simha2023} and \citet{khrykin2024b}.
-In what follows, we adopt the mean stellar masses of foreground galaxies estimated by \texttt{CIGALE}, and use the average stellar-to-halo mass relation of \citet{moster2013} to convert to the corresponding halo masses, $M_{\rm halo}$, at a given redshift.
+This photometric information is then used to estimate the corresponding stellar masses of identified galaxies via spectral-energy-distribution (SED) fitting.
+For this purpose, we adopted the publicly available SED-fitting algorithm \texttt{CIGALE}~\citep{boquien2019} with the initialisation parameters previously used by \citet{simha2023} and \citet{khrykin2024b}.
+In what follows, we adopt the mean stellar masses of foreground galaxies estimated by \texttt{CIGALE} and use the average stellar-to-halo mass relation of \citet{moster2013} to convert to the corresponding halo masses, $M_{\rm halo}$, at a given redshift.